ChatFAQ/ChatFAQ/doc/source/index.rst

 The system is comprised of three main components:

-- The Back-end, also known as "Riddler," manages client-to-message platform connections and session storage.
+- The Back-end manages client-to-message platform connections and session storage.
 It also houses the database storing all Finite State Machine (FSM) definitions, user information, and more.

-    :ref:`Riddler docs <Riddler's documentation>`
+    :ref:`Back-end docs <Back-end's documentation>`

-- The SDK serves two primary functions: it allows for the posting of new FSM definitions to Riddler, and it also launches an Remote Procedure Call (RPC) server to execute transitions and events from the posted FSM definitions.
+- The SDK serves two primary functions: it allows for the posting of new FSM definitions to the ChatFAQ's Back-end server, and it also launches an Remote Procedure Call (RPC) server to execute transitions and events from the posted FSM definitions.

     :ref:`SDK docs <SDK's documentation>`